KanishkNoir/Voithos/README.md

 Handles calendar-related queries.
 Interacts directly with the Google Calendar API to manage events and schedules.
-Doesn't use RAG, focusing on efficient API interactions.
+It doesn't use RAG, focusing on efficient API interactions.

 Note Maker Agent: